om-arya/T.O.M/README.md

 <!-- ABOUT THE PROJECT -->
 <a id="about-the-project"></a>
 ## About The Project 📘
 As college students, it sometimes feels as if we are endlessly running around to complete our various assignments.
-A routine like this can leave us stressed out and frazzled, and having a way to motivate ourselves throughout the day is exactly what we needed.
-We created T.O.M. to give students like us an opportunity to boost their moods during their long days.
+We came up with T.O.M. during a hackathon at our university, with the goal of giving students like us an opportunity to boost their moods during their long days with randomized motivational phrases.
+After the hackathon, though, we realized that T.O.M. could be so much more.
+What started out as a simple talking tabby is now a capable companion built to elevate students' productivity.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>